omgmog/omgmog.github.com/_posts/2012/2012-10-29-ubuntu-native-on-the-nexus-7.md

 ---
 comments_issue: 67
 title: Ubuntu (native) on the Nexus 7
-tags: [ubuntu, nexus-7, linux, guide]
+tags: [ubuntu, linux, guide, android, hardware]
 archived: true
 ---
 Last week, a Ubuntu native installer for the Nexus 7 was released, along with [instructions on how to install Ubuntu on the Nexus 7](https://wiki.ubuntu.com/Nexus7/Installation).
 The plan is that the Nexus 7 will be the 'core' device that Canonical will build their tablet version of Ubuntu around.
 Right now, it's quite experimental -- the interface sees no tweaks for the tablet interface, beyond having an onscreen keyboard available.